- Attend Events

 Under a new information collection procedure approved by the U.S. State Department, both visitors and would-be immigrants may be asked for extensive background information, including biographical data for the previous 15 years and social media handles going back as far as five years.

-In light of the increased vetting of some visa applicants by U.S. embassies around the world, the AAA is urging all non-U.S. citizens traveling to our Annual Meeting in Washington, DC, this November to inquire about Visa requirements in relation to their home countries.
+In light of the increased vetting of some visa applicants by U.S. embassies around the world, the AAA is urging all non-U.S. citizens traveling to our Annual Meeting in San Jose, CA, this November to inquire about Visa requirements in relation to their home countries.
 The following are important links to information on Visa resources and processes:

 Visa Waiver Program Regulations